-Sonu Shamdasani has spent decades immersed in the universe of Dr. Jung - including thirteen years preparing Liber Novus for publication - and the breadth of his mastery of C. G. Jung’s work is daunting.
+Sonu Shamdasani has spent decades immersed in the universe of Dr. Jung, and the breadth of his mastery of C. G. Jung’s work is daunting.
 A Biography in Books reflects not just that scholarly passion, but his genuine delight in sharing the treasures touched and the insights earned during his years cloistered with Jung’s incalculably important but until now mostly sequestered archival legacy.
-And he writes here with a delightful eloquence.

-After years of study, Shamdasani is unequivocal in his affirmation that Liber Novus is the long occulted key to understanding everything Jung said and wrote after 1916 (which is to say, the last forty-five years of his life).
-In the introduction to The Red Book: Liber Novus, Shamdasani made this declaration:
+Of course, Shamdasani has repeatedly maintained that Liber Novus is the long occulted key to comprehending everything Jung said and wrote after 1916.
+He stated his opinion forceful in the introduction to The Red Book: Liber Novus, with his concluding declaration:

 It [Liber Novus] is nothing less than the central book in his oeuvre.
 With its publication, one is now in a position to study what took place there on the basis of primary documentation … and to grasp the genesis and constitution of Jung's later work.
 For nearly a century, such a reading has simply not been possible, and the vast literature on Jung's life and work that has arisen has lacked access to the single most important documentary source.
 (The Red Book: Liber Novus, p 221)